-I am Matti Härkönen and I’m the Managing Director of Innovestor Ignite, the team at Innovestor that builds and executes growth programs.
+I am Matti Härkönen, Innovestor partner and the Managing Director of Innovestor Ignite, the team at Innovestor that builds and executes growth programs, and also .
 I joined the Innovestor team via the recent Kasvun Roihu acquisition, a company which I founded and managed, resulting in the creation of Innovestor Ignite.

 But my journey with Innovestor began already in 2018 when Innovestor acquired 50% of Kasvun Roihu’s shares, a year later the rest.
 Innovestor and Kasvun Roihu started their operations around the same time in 2014 and had the same purpose which we were tackling from different angels, hence we complemented each other nicely.